-- Existing regulation that applies to the engineering sectors will need to be extended or adapted to meet this changing environment by increasing access to data
+- Existing regulation that applies to sectors will need to be extended or adapted to meet this changing environment by increasing access to data

 - The regulators themselves will also need to develop their own capacity to use data, their understanding of the role data plays in their sector, and their understanding of when, where and how to intervene in the sector.

-To help build data literacy and skills in the engineering sector:
+To help build data literacy and skills in sectors:

 - Professional bodies and societies should ensure that their professional development and certification courses are building data skills